drivet/website-11ty/src/posts/feed/2024/anatomy-of-post.md

 If we're dealing with a multi-photo, then one more piece of content is
-implied: a line telling you how many photos are in the post, if there's more than 1 (for multi-photos, in other words).
-A good place to put that would be after the title, but before the content, so you would get something like
+implied: a line telling you how many photos are in the post, if there's more than 1 (I don't put any extra line at all if I just have one photo).
+A good place to put that would be after the title, but before the content, so you would get something like this:
-this:

  * Title
  * Photo count (for multi-photos)